GTDev87/themostgreg-site/frontend/src/content/proposals/emmanuel_baptist_church/index.md

 - Show your value to your congregation by engaging them.
 - Direct them important functions and events.
-- Evangelize through imporant works you have done.
+- Evangelize through important works you have done.
 - Get your message out to your members.

 ---